DariusIurca/RFNBL/README.md

 Email me at iurcaberciudarius@gmail.com or use twitter: @dariusiurca .

 # For website administrators:
-We will notify that your website will be included in this block-list before including it.

 If you need to remove your website from this list, send an email to iurcaberciudarius@gmail.com and we we'll analyse your website again.